GlitchEnzo/NuGetForUnity/README.md

 ## Disable automatic referencing of assemblies

-To disable the automatic referenceing of assemblies of a NuGet package you can sett the `autoReferenced` attribute of a package inside the `packages.config` to `false`. _Currently this setting is not available from UI._
+To disable the automatic referencing of assemblies of a NuGet package you can sett the `autoReferenced` attribute of a package inside the `packages.config` to `false`. _Currently this setting is not available from UI._

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>